lhywell/loginFacebook/README.md

 This project is use nodejs,mongo,and react to create a web application that allows a user to login to the Facebook application and post an article with a comment.
 The web app show a list of all the posts that were sent through the Facebook app.

 In development, you need to embed a piece of code.
-This code loads and initializes the Javascript SDK.
-You must replace the value in your-app-id with the number of your Facebook open platform application.
-You can find this number through the application panel.
+This code will load and initialize the SDK.
+You must replace the value in your-app-id with the ID of your own Facebook App.
+You can find this ID using the [App Dashboard](https://developers.facebook.com/apps).

 Facebook need support HTTPS protocol,congfig in the system environment variables,HTTPS=TRUE，PORT=443,React can read about these configured environment variables.